 Read More about how to use Entertainment.com to get travel deals (link takes you to later in this post)

-We’d also suggest you check Groupon and Living Social in the months leading up to your trip and while you’re there.
+We’d also suggest you check Living Social in the months leading up to your trip and while you’re there.
 For the Groupon, I’ve found putting in Hilo as your location yields better deals than Kailua Kona.
 When I checked, there were good deals on a zipline experience and a volcano trip.
 Obviously, there are loads more deals for Honolulu than the Big Island, but it’s still worth checking!
 For Living Social, check the Honolulu page, which seems to list deals for all of Hawaii.

 Tips for Getting To and Around the Big Island